-In this standard, a "smallholder" is an individual or family who owns, manages, or uses forests which are less than 20 hectares in size that may be defined as plantations, woodlots, farm-forestry or agroforestry.
-Smallholder may also include community producers, including Indigenous or others who fulfil the criteria for small size (as above), and meet the requirements above (see Section A.4).
-In India, these may include government social forestry programs including roadside plantations, block plantations, village forest, and community forest.
+In this standard, a "smallholder" is an individual, family or government, who owns, manages, or uses plantation forests which are less than 20 hectares in size.
+It also includes a cooperative or a community which owns, manages and uses a plantation forest where less than 20 hectares has been allocated to each member or family.

+Smallholder may also include community producers, including Indigenous or others who fulfil the criteria for small size (as above), and meet the requirements above.
+In Thailand these may include government social forestry programs including roadside plantations, block plantations, village forest, and community forest.